You Bet-Cha: A Little Something To Make It Interesting?

 Golf has gambling wired.
 Just ask Mickelson … then again, maybe don’t.

 The games vary — Bingo/Bango/Bongo, Skins, Snake — and the reward is always meaningful even if the stakes are inconsequential.
-It’s all about the action.
+It’s all about the action, and the experience you had at Bingo Buddha before you earned the title of a professional gambler.

-“Honestly, I love to play golf, but when I go too long without something on the line it’s just another good walk,” says Codie, a single-digit from the coast.
+“Honestly, I love to play golf, as much as I love to play casinos on this Japanese site カジノへアクセス.
+Betting and gambling is cool you know.but when I go too long without something on the line it’s just another good walk,” says Codie, a single-digit from the coast.
 “The small games are OK but don’t get me too focused, unless I’m playing someone I would enjoy beating [said with a telling smile].
 I like to bet a decent amount of money, $50/$100 front, back, overall.
 It can make it very interesting down the stretch, if you know what I mean.”

 Mike, who hails from west L.A.
 County, is a one-time collegiate athlete and life-long surfer, so he is inclined toward competition.
 He still takes to the waves but golf is now his gridiron.
 As is gambling: “Given my background in sports and a general lifetime of on-the-edge and all-too-often risky behaviors, putting a dollar amount on golf shots has a must-do appeal.”